-Experts say something called the yield curve is dangerously close to predicting another U.S. recession.
+Experts say something called the yield curve is pointing to another U.S. recession.
 But what does that mean?

 Terms straight out of economics class don't often find their way into everyday conversation, so we'll try to break it down into plain English -- and let you know if there's anything you can do to protect yourself.